 "But we were still thinking in network terms," Ellis said.
-Then, they had a breakthrough.
+Then, the team had a breakthrough.
 "We realized it wasn't about the network; it's really about the application."

-They wanted to find a way to let employees securely access internal applications from a login point on the company's content delivery network (CDN), thus keeping end-user devices off the corporate network entirely.
-Ellis' team opened a hole in the firewall and started manually integrating one application at a time, a slow and tedious process.
+It wanted to find a way to let employees securely access internal applications from a login point on the company's content delivery network (CDN), thus keeping end-user devices off the corporate network entirely.
+Ellis' team opened a hole in the firewall and started manually integrating one application at a time -- a slow and tedious process.
 "Let me tell you, our system administrators were getting pretty cranky," Ellis said.

 Akamai deployed Soha's technology, ultimately buying the company and folding the technology into its Enterprise Application Access service, enabling customers to gradually offload VPN traffic as they build their own zero-trust environments.
 Gartner predicted that, by 2025, 70% of new remote access deployments will rely primarily on zero-trust network access, rather than on VPNs.